 - The back of your throat.
 It may involve your tonsils, which are lumpy bits of tissue on either side of the back of your throat.
 It may involve your uvula, which is the dangly bit of flesh which hangs in the middle of the back of your throat.

 Snoring can happen at any age, to children or adults.
 It is most common between the ages of 40 and 60.
 It is more common in men than in women.
+In children it's usually because their nose is a bit blocked from a cold, or because they have very big tonsils or adenoids; in adults it is more usually some weakness at the back of the throat or being overweight.

 What problems can snoring cause?